Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons20.md

 - When `withdraw` is called, the contract first executes the `onlyOwner` modifier.
 If the `require` statement passes, the rest of the withdraw function executes.
 - If the underscore `_` were placed before the require statement, the function's logic would execute first, followed by the require check, which is not the intended use case.

+## Conclusion
+- Using modifiers like `onlyOwner` simplifies contract development by centralizing common conditions, reducing code repetition, and enhancing contract readability and maintainability.